 When you’re starting out, send an email to anyone who you think might be interested – or who might have leads.
 Family and friends will often want to help out.
-Keep it brief:
+Keep it brief.
+Here’s an example:

 Hi!
 You may already know that I’ve recently launched my own business, Flying Ducks Copywriting.
 I specialise in jargon-free, reader-friendly copy for websites, and I’m particularly keen to work with small businesses and not-for-profits.

-If you’ve got a website that needs sprucing up, or if you keep meaning to get round to writing one and can’t find the time, drop me a line!
+If you’ve got a website that needs sprucing up, or if you keep meaning to get round to writing the content for one and can’t find the time, drop me a line!
 Or if you have any friends who need a copywriter, please forward this email on.

 A number of sites have job boards where clients advertise a gig, and freelancers apply for the job.
 Pay rates vary, and competition can be stiff for the best jobs.

 ProBlogger jobs board.
-Some of these are low paid or paid based on revenue (e.g. advertising) generated.
+Some of these are low paid or paid based on page views (which may be very low if the site isn’t well-established).
 There’s the occasional gem, though.
 Worth keeping an eye on!

 Freelance Writing Gigs jobs listings.
-A human-aggregated list of jobs posted around the web, with comments and tips.
+A human-aggregated list of jobs posted around the web, posted each weekday.
 Great way to filter down the mass of information into something useable.

-A blog is part (sometimes the whole) of a website which is updated with new material on a regular basis.
+A blog is part of a website which is updated with new material on a regular basis.
 The newest blog posts typically show up at the top of the page, with older ones further down and in the archives.

 Blogs can be used for a number of purposes – they can be a hobby, or a means of making money in themselves.
 As a freelance writer, your blog will do two key things:

-- It attracts potential clients – through search engine traffic and regular readers
+- Attract potential clients – through search engine traffic and regular readers